UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 ####AC6

-The default ordering of the table is done by the least amount of time left at the top of the tab;e for an organ.
+The default ordering of the table is done by the least amount of time left at the top of the table for an organ.

 ####AC7